Louise Thompson (TV personality): Career

-Personal Life
+Personal life

-Thompson is in a relationship with fellow former Made In Chelsea cast member, Ryan Libbey.
+Thompson was previously in a relationship with Made In Chelsea alum Spencer Matthews.
+She is currently in a relationship with fellow former Made In Chelsea cast member, Ryan Libbey.
 The pair got engaged in Los Angeles in 2018.
 In 2021, they welcomed their first child together a son called Leo-Hunter.

-In 2018, Thompson was diagnosed with Ulcerative Colitis.
+In 2018, Thompson was diagnosed with ulcerative colitis.
+She has faced health challenges since late 2021, following the birth of her child.
+After being hospitalized for 14 days, she was diagnosed with post-traumatic stress and lupus diagnosis.
+She suffered a haemorrhage and lost three litres of blood and was rushed back to hospital twice in 2024.

-Her brother is fellow Made In Chelsea personality, Sam Thompson.
+Her brother is fellow Made In Chelsea personality, Sam Thompson, the 2023 winner of I'm a Celebrity...Get Me Out of Here!
+(British TV series).